swiftlang/swift-org-website/install/windows/_scoop.md

    scoop install python39
    ~~~

-0. Install platform dependencies:
+0. Install Windows platform dependencies:

-   The platform dependencies cannot be installed through Scoop as the install rules cannot install all required components.
-They will be installed through the Visual Studio 2022 Community installer.
-You may change the Visual Studio edition depending on your usage and team size.
+   The required C++ toolchain and Windows SDK are installed as part of Visual Studio 2022.
+The instructions below are for the Community edition, but you may want to [use a different Visual Studio edition](https://visualstudio.microsoft.com/vs/compare/) based on your usage and team size.

    <div class="warning" markdown="1">
    This code snippet must be run in a traditional Command Prompt (`cmd.exe`).